fatihguur/BuyMeAKebab/README.md

 <table>
 <tr>

-  BuyMeAKebab food & web3 version of BuyMeACoffee.
+  BuyMeAKebab, food & web3 version of BuyMeACoffee.
+You can support the people you want with delicious kebabs. ^^

 </tr>
 </table>